amowu/kidark/README.md

 ### Prerequisites

-- [Node.js](https://nodejs.org/), If you are using different node versions on your machine, use [NVM](https://github.com/creationix/nvm) to manage them.
+- [Node.js](https://nodejs.org/) v4.2.1, if you are using different node versions on your machine, use [NVM](https://github.com/creationix/nvm) to manage them.

 ### Installation